 · do whatever the other guy just did to you (for good or ill); and

 · when in doubt, revert to good.
 Despite the risks involved, the more often you obey this third precept, the likelier you will hook up with fellow tit-for-tat-plussers.
 In so doing, you will outlive gene-moralists who tend to burn out much faster, both themselves and their neighbors.

-These two moralities don’t seem very spiritual compared to Jesus’ much more demanding injunction: “But love ye your enemies, and do good, and lend, hoping for nothing again; and your reward shall be great, and ye shall be the children of the Highest: for he is kind unto the unthankful and to evil.” – St. Luke 6-35, the Bible.
+These two moral principles don’t seem very spiritual, compared to Jesus’ much more demanding injunction: “But love ye your enemies, and do good, and lend, hoping for nothing again; and your reward shall be great, and ye shall be the children of the Highest: for he is kind unto the unthankful and to evil.” – St. Luke 6-35, the Bible.

 And finally, the Golden Rule: “Do unto others as you would have them do unto you.”
-Keeping in mind that would always have them hear your desire, independently of their own.
+Keeping in mind that you must always reckon with their desire, independent of your own.

 This tit-for-tat has another pitfall according to Roy F. Baumeister’s Evil: Inside Human Violence and Cruelty, (W.H.
 Freeman and Company, New York, 1997).

 Let’s say that I inflict (what I perceive to be) one unit of pain on you; you perceive it as two.
 You inflict three units on me, to get me to stop.
 I feel six units and inflict a payback of seven on you … Thus murderous clan feuds can ignite over mere trifles, last for generations, and spiral out of control until some outside power puts a stop to them.
 Many tyrannies grew up this way: fanning up, juggling and selectively suppressing the feuds of their subordinates.

-In addition, if we have been subject to multiple abuses over long stretches of time (or imagine we have been), we feel entitled to induce harm in return, even to innocent victims, and resent any attempt to prevent us.
+In addition, if we have been subject to multiple abuses over long stretches of time (or imagine we have been), we feel entitled to induce harm in return, even on innocent victims, and resent any attempt to prevent us.
 Laboratory rats become lethargic and fatalistic when given too many random punishments; many humans replace this fatalism with rage and a tendency for serial aggression.